vaizcom/vaiz-node-sdk/mcp-server/README.md

 - **vaiz_get_space** - Get information about a specific space
 - **vaiz_get_space_members** - Get all members in the current space

+### Files & Images
+- **vaiz_download_image** - Download an image from URL and return it for analysis.
+The image is automatically downloaded, returned as base64, and the temporary file is automatically deleted.
+Perfect for analyzing task attachments, screenshots, and external images.

 ## Important Notes

 ### ⚠️ Using Member IDs for Task Assignees